 Grimbold is a Beoming in his early thirties.
-The warrior is like most Beomings, only moreso: he'slarge, red-haired, and so hairy that, although he is not a shape-changer, he looks bear-like at all times.
+The warrior is like most Beomings, only more so: he's large, red-haired, and so hairy that, although he is not a shape-changer, he looks bear-like at all times.
 He speaks in a soft grumbling growl, and has a disconcerting habit of staring at the person to whom he's speaking.

-Like other Beomings, Grimbold hates Wargs, Trolls, Dragons, and Giants, but he abhors Orcs.
+Like other Beornings, Grimbold hates Wargs, Trolls, Dragons, and Giants; but he abhors Orcs.
 When Grimbold was little more than a toddler, his parents and brother were killed by a group of goblins.
-Grimbold's sister escaped with her baby brother, Grimbold thinks killing Orcs is his personal Quest.
+Grimbold's sister escaped with her baby brother; Grimbold thinks killing Orcs is his personal Quest.

 Grimbold is a mercenary.
 He'll be fair about dividing the treasure, but he's fond of money and will want his share.
-His favorite weapons a flail, though he uses almost all weapons with equal skill.
-Grimbold wears chain annor with greaves (Ch/I4).
+His favorite weapon is a flail, though he uses almost all weapons with equal skill.
+Grimbold wears chain armor with greaves (Ch/14).

-NOTE: Norable Skills-Ride 36, Track 36, Ambush 4, Stalk/ Hide 30, Pick Lock 5, Disarm Trap 10, Perception 45, Foraging 30; Languages-Atilduk 5, Waildith 5, Westron 5, Nadhaiduk 5, Orkish 3; Notable Items-+20 Flail, +10 Chain and Greaves, +10 Shield.
+NOTE: Notable Skills-Ride 36, Track 36, Ambush 4, Stalkl Hide 30, Pick Lock 5, Disarm Trap 10, Perception 45, Foraging 30; Languages-Atilduk 5, Waildith 5, Westron 5, Nadhaiduk 5, Orkish 3; Notable Items- +20 Flail, +10 Chain and Greaves, +10 Shield.